Florida Complex League: Current teams

 Teams in the league are not referred to by their home city, but simply by their parent club's name.
 A prefix of FCL (previously GCL) is typically used to differentiate the team from its parent club and other farm teams with the same nickname.
-For instances when a parent club fields two teams in the league, a suffix is used—typically this is a direction (e.g. East, West) or a color (e.g. Blue, Orange).
+At times, a parent club has fielded two teams in the league at the same time, in which case a suffix has been added to each of those teams' names, such as a direction (e.g. East, West) or a color (e.g. Blue, Orange).
 Some teams share stadiums with their club's Single-A affiliate in the Florida State League.
 Note that Single-A teams do use city names—for example the Tampa Tarpons, who also use the Yankees' spring training complex.

 After the Houston Astros and Kansas City Royals each fielded two teams as late as 1981, no franchise did so until the New York Yankees in 2013.
 The Yankees were joined by the Detroit Tigers and Philadelphia Phillies in fielding two teams in 2016 and 2018, respectively.
-As of the 2021 season, the Tigers, Baltimore Orioles, and Pittsburgh Pirates are each fielding two teams.
+As of the 2025 season, no major league clubs field more than one team in the FCL.